fagah/sejen-deduplication/README.md

 # How do you run the script?

 First ensure that you have Python 3 installed on your machine.
 This script has only been tested with Python 3.6.x but may work with previous versions.
-Then follow the steps below
+Then follow the steps below:

 ## Installing virtualenv